-The Greenbelt Lions Club will

-be conducting a food collection drive to assist the St. Hugh's Pantry on October 8, between the hours of noon and 5 p.m. at the Co-op entrance.
+The Greenbelt Lions Club will be conducting a food collection drive to assist the St. Hugh's Pantry on October 8, between the hours of noon and 5 p.m. at the Co-op entrance.
 The Pantry needs the assistance of the community to replenish supplies and all help will be greatly appre-

-Combined Choir

-Begins Rehearsals

-The Greenbelt Combined Choir
+Combined Choir Begins Rehearsals

-begins rehearsals for the 1993

-holiday season on Thursday, Oc-

-tober 7 at 7:30 p.m.
+The Greenbelt Combined Choir begins rehearsals for the 1993 holiday season on Thursday, October 7 at 7:30 p.m.
 The choir rehearses and performs at the Greenbelt Community Church which is located at the corner of Hillside and Crescent Roads.
-The choir is in its 21st year and will sing a selection of traditional and contemporary music.